-POUs may have financed power plant construction through subsidiaries (for example, the Sacramento Municipal Utility District Financing Authority) rather than the POU itself issuing a revenue bond or another type of debt instrument.
+This section applies only to POUs that have financed power plant construction through subsidiaries (for example, the Sacramento Municipal Utility District Financing Authority) rather than the POU itself issuing a revenue bond or another type of debt instrument.
 Provide annual costs for purchased power from these subsidiaries.
 If more than one power purchase agreement exists, report an aggregated total.